tuengominh/tuengominh.github.io/_assignments/week-03-computer-controlled-cutting.md

 <li>Straight intersecting lines: the further apart the single intersecting lines are, the bigger the bend radius will be.
 It was obvious that the one with 12mm gap cannot be bent at all, and the one with 6mm gap can only be bent insignificantly (less than 45 degrees).
 The one with 3mm gap seemed to be the best option since the bend radius was really stable and I can bend it up to 165 degrees - almost foldable.</li>
 <li>Wavy cut lines: the gap was a bit too big, therefore it can be bent insignificantly.</li>
 <li>Cross/honeycomb cut lines: the second-best cutting technique that offered flexibility in all directions.</li>
-<li>Large hexagons/honeycombs: the thin gap made the traces broke immediately when being bent.</li>
+<li>Large hexagons/honeycombs: the thin gap made the piece broke immediately when being bent.</li>
 </ul>
 <p>After getting the result of plywood, I modified the design a bit before testing with acrylic: straight intersecting lines with 3mm gap; wavy cut lines with slightly thinner gap; and large hexagons with slightly greater gap.
 The results looked better, however, the one with straight intersecting lines was still the most flexible one.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-03/hinge-4.jpg" class="img-fluid w-100"/>